artheadsweden/snake_ai/README.md

 #### 4. Training the AI
 Not much training is done during a game.
 The main part is done after a game is finished.

-But to be able to to any training we need to gather some data.
-We already have some of it, the state of the game before the move was made, the return values from play_step_ai (that was if we survived that move or not, the reward we got from that move, and the current score).
+But to be able to do any training we need to gather some data.
+We already have some of it, the state of the game before the move was made, the return values from play_step_ai (that was if we survived that move or not, the reward we got from that move, the current score, and if the snake died or not).

 But we need to see what the state of the game is after the move too.
 We do that by gathering the same 11 values we got before the move.